zihan0822/advanced-compiler-6120/l3/README.md

 we choose to disable it for the entire block

 - **function call**: we introduce a new numbering for every return value of a function call even if all the numbering of its arguments are the same

-ALERT🚦: current commit is an aggressive implementation to better demonstrate the effect of optimization.
-Correctness is only guaranteed on `examples/*`.
-To make sure its correctness on other general cases, the line that aggressively deletes live-on-exit variables in `optim/dce.rs:dce_scan` should be commented.